wangziqi2013/wangziqi2013.github.io/_posts/2019-02-04-consistent-durable-and-safe.markdown

 have direct access to the entire NVM address space, in which many critical system metadata is also stored.
 Restricting user program's write access is hence an important part of any usable NVM library.

 Calling mprotect on every metadata change is expensive as explained in previous paragraphs.
+This overhead can be largely avoided by leveraging the observation that most memory errors are rare (given a non-malicious application), and that the protection mechanism does not need to work a hundred percent of the time.
+As long as the majority of memory errors are detected, there is large probablity that the application developer can be aware of the problem, and then work to fix it.